ESCOMP/CMEPS/doc/source/prep.rst

      * computation of net shortwave that is sent to the ocean.
      * apply precipitation fractor to scale rain and snow sent to ocean (for CESM)
-     * carry out custom merges for NEMS coupling mode (for NEMS)
+     * carry out custom merges for NEMS coupling modes (for NEMS)

    * ``med_phases_prep_rof``:

-     * reset the irrigation flux to the river model by pulling in irrigation out of the rof cells that are proportial to the river volumn in each cell (for CESM).
+     * reset the irrigation flux to the river model by pulling in irrigation out of the rof cells that are proportial to the river volume in each cell (for CESM).

    * ``med_phases_prep_wav``: